jeffpar/pcjs.v1/docs/pcjs/README.md

 ### Creating PCjs-Compatible Disk Images

-If you have (or find) an IMG disk image file on a server, [pcjs.org](http://www.pcjs.org/) provides a [DiskDump API](/api/v1/dump) that creates PCjs-compatible disks in JSON:
+If you have (or find) an IMG disk image file on a server, [pcjs.org](http://www.pcjs.org/) provides a **DiskDump API** via endpoint "/api/v1/dump" that creates PCjs-compatible disks in JSON:

 	http://www.pcjs.org/api/v1/dump?disk=(file|url)&format=json